Absences and Attendance

 Head lice are a recurring problem in all schools and we strongly advise parents to carry out weekly inspections of children's hair to prevent the spread of this problem.

-All five year olds have their hearing and vision tested soon after starting school.
-Parents will be informed when these are to take place so that they can be present.
+All five year-olds have their hearing and vision tested soon after starting school.
+Parents will be informed when these are to take place so that they have the option to be present.

 The school library is the major resource centre of the school to which all pupils have access.
 Please assist us in the care of the library by seeing that books brought home are cared for and not damaged or lost.
 Please ensure that library books are returned on time.
 Books damaged or lost will be charged at the value of the replacement.